 Congenital heart defects: diagnostic evaluation

 Pediatric cardiologists first take your child’s medical history and perform a physical exam.
 They may also order an electrocardiogram (called an EKG or ECG), chest X-ray, or an echocardiogram (ultrasound movie of the heart).
 These tests are described in more detail below.
 You can reassure your child that these tests won’t hurt.
-Less often, blood tests are needed, but they’re usually not done during a child’s first evaluation.
+Less often, blood tests are needed, but they’re usually not done during a child’s first diagnostic evaluation of CHD.

 The pediatric cardiology staff will talk to you and your child about each test, but being prepared for the tests will help you to keep your child as comfortable as possible.
 Don’t hesitate to ask the pediatric cardiologist, nurse or technician to explain these tests to you or your child.